Who I Am and Who This Blog Is For

 My Story: Crisis and Questions

-In hindsight, I see that while I believed I was doing everything for my family, I was mostly focused on my own duties and providing a sense of security.
+In hindsight, I see that while I believed I was doing everything for my family, I was mostly focused on my duties and providing a sense of security.
 Somewhere in all of that, my wife’s feelings got lost.
-I don’t place all the blame on her; we all carry our fears and wounds, and we don’t always know how to name them or communicate them to another person.
-Spirituality is teaching me to see the bigger picture—not just my own pain, but also what the other person might be experiencing.
+I don’t place all the blame on her; she was also suffering from depression.
+We all carry our fears and wounds, and we don’t always know how to name them or communicate them to another person.
+I don’t blame myself entirely either, because my intentions were good, even if my methods were flawed.
+The fault lies somewhere in the middle; there was a lack of communication and understanding on both sides.

-This situation left me with so many questions: Was it my fault?
+Previously, this situation left me with so many questions: Was it my fault?
 Could I have done something differently?
 Where did all the frustration and coldness between us come from?
 My emotions—anger, resentment, a sense of injustice—were overwhelming.
 I tried to suppress them, to ignore them, but the more I resisted, the harder it became to live a normal life.
 It was at this breaking point that I began to search for something that could help me regain my balance.

 Spirituality and Practice: Mind, Body, and Mindfulness

-Inspired by this perspective, I began to practice mindfulness.
-I started with daily meditation, simple breathing exercises, and physical activity to release tension from my body.
+But let’s get to the point.
+What did it give me?
 I am learning to observe my emotions, not to fight them, but to accept and understand them.
 I stopped asking, “Why me?” and started asking, “What can I learn from this?”
 Every experience, no matter how difficult, became an opportunity for self-reflection and growth.

 Transformation: Understanding Myself and Others